So you’ve just moved to London, and there’s a lot to take in.

 11. There are some tube journeys that you’d be better off doing by foot.
 (If you still haven’t discovered these, this map should help you out.)

-13. The doors on the tube serve no purpose, and people will laugh if you as much as raise a hand towards them.
+13. The buttons on the tube doors serve no purpose, and people will laugh if you as much as raise a hand towards them.

 14. You might think that, now you’re a big city dweller with a proper adult job, you’ll be able to actually save some money.
 But you’ll soon learn that there is absolutely no chance of that, and you were actually better off without the adult job or the adult responsibilities or the adult BILLS TO PAY.